jython/book/appendixA.rst

     jython easy_install.py virtualenv

 Once installed, it is quite easy to use the tool for creation of a virtual environment.
-The virtual environment will include a Jython executable along with an installation of setuptools.
+The virtual environment will include a Jython executable along with an installation of setuptools and it's own site-packages directory.
 This was done so that you have the ability to install different packages from the PyPI to your virtual environment.
 Let's create an enviroment named JY2.5.1Env using the virtualenv.py module that exists within our Jython environment.